-Struck by liver cancer, Chinese dissident Liu Xiaobo dies
+Struck by liver cancer, Chinese dissident Liu Xiaobo dies in custody

 Rights groups and Western governments had urged China to allow Liu and his wife to leave the country to be treated abroad, as Liu had said he wanted.

 But the government had warned repeatedly against interference and said Liu was being treated by renowned Chinese cancer experts.
-The hospital had said it was not safe to move him.
+The hospital had said he was too sick to travel.

 Beijing did allow two foreign doctors, from the United States and Germany, to visit Liu on Saturday and they later said they considered it was safe for him to be moved overseas.